vsoch/contributor-ci/.github/CONTRIBUTING.md

 ## Pull Request Process

-1. Bug fix PRs should be sent to both the master and development branches.
+1. Bug fix PRs should be sent to the main branch.
-   Feature enhancements should only be submitted against the development branch.
 2. Follow the existing code style precedent.
 This does not need to be strictly defined as there are many thousands of lines of examples.
 Note the lack of tabs anywhere in the project, parentheses and spacing, documentation